9diov/writings/rails_postgres_performance.md

 	) select path from tree
 	where id = 0

-As I replaced the old logic with these queries, our browsing response time reduces from hundreds milliseconds to under 50ms, a huge step forwardt!
+As I replaced the old logic with these queries, our browsing response time reduces from hundreds milliseconds to under 50ms, a huge step forward!

+## The infamous n + 1 problem

+## Use PostgreSQL's EXPLAIN to optimize any query